thomandretti/footballrobotman2/README.md

 1. Respond to messages containing certain words/phrases with a predefined response
 1. Respond to commands starting with a given prefix.
 The following commands are supported
    - `standings` - send a summary of the current league standings
+   - `pot` - send a summary of the current pot value
 1. Post standings on a schedule

 ## Technologies